Optimal Health is Different for Everyone

 My suggestion is that each person set their own definition of optimal health and then work toward a lifestyle that will help them maintain it.

-Your personal weight goal may be 10 or 15 pounds heavier than what your doctor would recommend, but that’s OK.
+Your personal weight goal might be 10 or 15 pounds heavier than what your doctor would recommend, but that’s OK.

 Your activity level or diet may not be optimal by someone else’s standards, but if it makes you a little healthier, makes you feel better, and is sustainable, then go for it!